cocogitto/cocogitto/docs/website/config/README.md

 - Type: `Array<String>`
 - Optional: `true`
-- Description: an array of path globs to ignore as part of the package.
+- Description: An array of path globs to ignore as part of the package.
   These paths will never trigger a package version bump (even if they normally would based on `path` and `include`).
   The globs are evaluated with [globset](https://crates.io/crates/globset) with the `literal_separator` option enabled.
 - Example: